Final Project

 Please prepare to present a demo that is approximately 5 minutes.
 Please also include information regarding

 Completing your first full-stack web development project is something worth celebrating!
 If you are in a group, please try to have all members present.
 We are excited to see all of your presentations!
-If there are any questions or concerns, reach out to Michelle, Daniel, and Sarah.
+If there are any questions or concerns, reach out to Chris, Simon, or any of the TAs.

 tip